drevoborod/time-tracker/README.md

 __Installation__

 To run application, you need Python 3 with Tkinter framework to be installed.
 It can be found on https://www.python.org/downloads/ (tkinter is by default included) or in your repository if your operating system is Linux or *BSD.
-After Python interpreter installation, just extract archive with the application and execute tasker.pyw.
+After Python interpreter installation, just extract archive with the application and execute tracker.pyw.

 __License__